Xeverous/filter_spirit/README.md

   - **named style groups**: `$x = { SetFontSize 42 SetTextColor $black }`
   - **nesting of filter blocks** to inherit conditions and override actions
 - **querying item prices**: `Autogen cards Price > 50` pulls data from API to list div cards worth 50+ chaos at generation time.
 Refresh whenever you want - your filter is always up-to-date with market prices.
+- **Support for filter variants** - selectively enable/disable certain blocks based on a variable to generate multiple filters with different flavours from a single source file.
 - **Filter debugger & loot preview** - find matching blocks and preview randomly generated loot from specific game encounters. **You can debug both real filters and FS filter templates.**

 UI screens (might be slightly dated):